Can salary and dividends be used as proof of income for relevant life insurance?

 Yes.
 In most cases, insurers assess a director’s salary and dividends together when determining the appropriate level of relevant life cover.

-This matters because many directors pay themselves a modest salary and draw down the bulk of their income as dividends throughout the year.
+This matters because many directors pay themselves a modest salary and draw the majority of their income as dividends.

-This is a common method of remuneration.
-Insurers are less interested in the form of income, rather that the income is real, sustainable and can be supported by the limited company’s ongoing activities.
+This is a common approach in limited companies.
+Insurers are usually less concerned with the form of the income than whether the income is genuine, sustainable and supported by the company’s ongoing trading activity.

 How do insurers assess a director’s income?

-When insurers underwrite a new policy, they want to ensure the level of cover is reasonable relative to the insured person’s income and their employer’s ability to maintain that income over time.
+When insurers underwrite a new policy, they want to make sure the level of cover is reasonable in relation to the insured person’s income and the employer’s ability to maintain that income over time.

 Depending on the provider and the size of the policy, they may look at: